Youth + Social Change through Evaluation

 - “Youth Focused Evaluation” by American Evaluation Association

 - “Youth as evaluators: Contested spaces and identity“

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in evaluation in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in evaluation in your community or organization, contact us.